wlav/cppyy/doc/source/installation.rst

 Python and can thus be shared between PyPy and CPython by installing it in a common location (the platform-specific wheel is shared through pip and will not be rebuild).

+If you need the dictionary and class map generation :doc:`tools <distribution>`, you need to add
+$PYTHONHOME/site-packages/cppyy_backend/bin to your executable path (PATH).